p-bishop/testepaswmm/README.md

 </ratingCurve>
 </RatingCurves>
  ```
-Note that the validity period (use of the <startDate> attribute) of the rating curve is not currently supported by the model adapter; this parameter is ignored.
+Note that the validity period (use of the ```<startDate>``` attribute) of the rating curve is not currently supported by the model adapter; this parameter is ignored.

 **3. Read Control Rules (optional)**

 FEWS can export time-dependent control rules in XML format.
 The model adapter does not currently support other types of control rules (e.g. rules dependent on a node water level or a link discharge).
-If an <InputTimeSeriesFile> with the name &quot;Control_rules.xml&quot; is provided in the Run Information file, the adapter recognizes this as control rules, and proceeds to update the &quot;Controls&quot; section of the EPA SWMMS WMM model input file (see step 5).
+If an ```<InputTimeSeriesFile>``` with the name ```Control_rules.xml``` is provided in the Run Information file, the adapter recognizes this as control rules, and proceeds to update the &quot;Controls&quot; section of the EPA SWMMS WMM model input file (see step 5).

 - File path: defined by ```<inputTimeSeriesFile>``` in ```run_info.xml```
 - File Name: ```Control_rules.xml```